 Two months later, a federal appeals court reversed Judge Lemley’s decision and the case was sent directly to the Supreme Court, which convened a special term to hear two sets of oral arguments in Cooper v.
 Aaron in late August and early September.

 The nine Justices, in an unsigned per curium opinion, upheld the appeals court decision and ordered the immediate start of integration at Little Rock Central High School.
 The Court directly addressed efforts by Arkansas state leaders to delay or ignore desegregation.

 “This Court cannot countenance a claim by the Governor and Legislature of a State that there is no duty on state officials to obey federal court orders resting on this Court's considered interpretation of the United States Constitution in Brown v.
 Board of Education,” the Justices said.
 “This Court rejects the contention that it should uphold a suspension of the Little Rock School Board’s plan to do away with segregated public schools in Little Rock until state laws and efforts to upset and nullify its holding in the Brown case have been further challenged and tested in the courts.”

 The per-curium opinion’s summary ended with a powerful statement: “State support of segregated schools through any arrangement, management, funds or property cannot be squared with the command of the Fourteenth Amendment that no State shall deny to any person within its jurisdiction the equal protection of the laws.”

 Justice Felix Frankfurter added a signed, concurring opinion.
-He noted that Little Rock’s original desegregation plan with approved by the courts, and it was intervention of Governor Faubus that accelerated the controversy.
+He noted that Little Rock’s original desegregation plan was approved by the courts, and it was the intervention of Governor Faubus that accelerated the controversy.
 “The tragic aspect of this disruptive tactic was that the power of the State was used not to sustain law, but as an instrument for thwarting law,” Frankfurter said.